Deepwater natural gas field development

 As of December 2016, the Block H gas field was estimated to hold reserves of approximately 349 billion cubic feet.

 The FLNG vessel can produce 1.5Mt of LNG a year.
 The non-propelled vessel will be moored using an external turret and will operate for 20 years without dry-docking.

-JGC is involved in the engineering and procurement of the LNG facilities, while SHI is constructing the hull and the modular facilities at its Geoje shipyard in South Korea.
+JGC was involved in the engineering and procurement of the LNG facilities, while SHI constructed the hull and the modular facilities at its Geoje shipyard in South Korea.

-ABS will perform classification and statutory certification services for the vessel.
-Air Products is supplying its proprietary AP-NTM LNG process technology and associated equipment for the vessel.
-Other equipment such as the coil-wound heat exchangers and compressor-expanders is being manufactured at its facilities located in the US.
-The economiser cold boxes will be supplied from its manufacturing plant in Tanjung Langsat, Malaysia.
+ABS was contracted to perform classification and statutory certification services for the vessel.
+Air Products supplied its proprietary AP-NTM LNG process technology and associated equipment for the vessel.
+Other components, including the coil-wound heat exchangers and compressor-expanders, were manufactured at its facilities located in the US.
+The economiser cold boxes were supplied from its manufacturing plant in Tanjung Langsat, Malaysia.